How to Manifest Your 2022 Goals, According to Your Zodiac Sign

 “Arians will be evolving their work and manifesting their work goals this year,” Stardust says.
 “January 8 and February 12 are times for them to really step into their career goals.”

-For this sign, Stardust recommends manifesting by lighting a purple candle (purple is the color of expansion and growth).
+For this sign, Stardust recommends manifesting by lighting a purple candle (purple is the colour of expansion and growth).
 Since Aries is a fire sign, the blazing candle may evoke a positive mindset.

 Taurus